brendenwest/it122/1_intro_to_node/notes.rst

 This is less useful for multi-line commands.
 So you can also run javascript files from the OS with Node like so:

+    $ node index.js

-You can run JavaScript files with Node at the command line.
-Files can contain any valid JavaScript commands and can include core Node.js modules.
+Where the .js file is plain text, can contain any valid JavaScript commands, and can include Node.js modules.

 For example, a basic web server:

     var http = require("http");
-    http.createServer(function(req,res) {
+    http.createServer((req,res) => {
         res.writeHead(200, {'Content-Type': 'text/plain'});
         res.end('Aloha world');
     }).listen(process.env.PORT || 3000);